UPDATE (08.29.2021): Post revised for clarity.

 UPDATE (09.18.2021): Several images updated.
 In an earlier update, I revised this post for clarity.

 In my last post, I discussed the South Brooklyn de-interlining.
-So far, the de-interlining plans contemplated by NYTIP involve simple swaps.
-In this part, we’ll explore the Broadway (N, Q, R, and W) and Queens Boulevard (E, F, M, and R) lines; while streamlining the former is trivial, the latter is much more challenging.
+So far, the de-interlining plans contemplated by NYTIP only involve operational changes.
+In this post, we’ll explore the Broadway (N, Q, R, and W) and Queens Boulevard (E, F, M, and R) trunk lines.
+While de-interlining the former is trivial, the latter is much more challenging.

 [Let’s dive in!]